-There are two types of WatchGuard Cloud accounts, each with a different view of WatchGuard Cloud.
+There are two types of WatchGuard Cloud accounts — Subscriber and Service Provider.
 Your account type determines whether you can manage other WatchGuard Cloud accounts, which operator roles you can assign to users in your account, and how you manage operators for your account.

 If you use security services such as AuthPoint, but do not manage other accounts, your WatchGuard Cloud account is a Subscriber account.
 From WatchGuard Cloud, you can configure and manage your own security services and see related metrics and reports.

 Subscriber accounts can have these operator roles: Administrator, Analyst, Observer.